Article Overview: Things to Do in Joshua Tree National Park

 Be sure to bring plenty of food as well because grazing is not permitted and food is restricted to pellet feed only.
 You can visit the Joshua Tree NPS website for more information or to make overnight reservations.

-12. Indian Cove Nature Trail
+12. Take a Stroll on Indian Cove Nature Trail

 Yucca brevifolia, the park’s namesake, is also known as the Joshua Tree.
 The Indian Cove Nature Trail is an easy, 0.6 mile hike that puts you up close and personal with the flora of the desert.